watchep/watchep.github.io/_posts/2023-10-27-watchep-student-applications-open.markdown

 We are pleased to announce that the selection process for the 2024-2026 WATCHEP training cohort has started.
 The 2-year training program is intended to provide opportunities for students in computational high-energy physics from a [group of six Western universities](\about).
 Please visit the ["Apply" tab](/apply) in the top menu for information and access to the application form.
-All submissions received before **November 26, 2023** will be considered for selection to the cohort starting on January 1, 2024 and ending on December 31, 2025.
+All submissions received on or before **November 20, 2023** will be considered for selection to the cohort starting on January 1, 2024 and ending on December 31, 2025.

 Selected student trainees will join a cohort in a dedicated online curriculum and hands-on development at the annual summer school.
 They will then work with a university and laboratory mentor on a project in computational high-energy physics.